lineCode/ULIS/README.md

         Python3.x

 ## Bindings
-ULIS3 officialy maitains a few bindings of the library.
+ULIS3 officialy maintains a few bindings of the library.
 They are listed under the bindings/ directory.
 These bindings often have different build process than the library.
 Refer to the readme sections of the bindings for more details.
 |Target             |Name               |
 |-------------------|-------------------|
 |Python             |PyULIS3            |